An Entanglement Monotone from the Contextual Fraction: Background

 This definition captures the intuition that probabilities of outcomes in a contextual model depend on the context, so cannot depend solely on pre-existing values.
 In the three-layer hierarchy of Refs.~\cite{Abramsky_2012, Abramsky_2014}, the above definition corresponds to the most basic notion of contextuality, called weak contextuality, the other two notions being logical and strong contextuality.

-{\bfseries The contextual fraction.} To measure contextuality, we ask the question: what fraction of a model $e$ is actually contextual?
+{\bfseries The Contextual Fraction.} To measure contextuality, we consider the question: what fraction of a model $e$ is actually contextual?
 The authors of Ref.~\cite{Abramsky2011} defined the contextual and noncontextual fractions of $e$ as

-where $\lambda$ is maximised by varying the models $e^\NC, e'$ with the constraint that $e^\NC$ be noncontextual. $\CF(e)$ measures how contextual $e$ is, varying from 0 for a noncontextual model to 1 for a strongly contextual model.
-Since the contextual fraction is a maximisation problem, it can be computed using linear programming \cite{Abramsky2017}. \begin{eg} The maximum value of $\lambda$ for Table~\ref{tab:empirical_model_examples}(b) is~0, corresponding to a contextual fraction of 1, so this is a strongly contextual model.
-Table~\ref{tab:empirical_model_examples}(c) is half of Table~\ref{tab:empirical_model_examples}(a) plus half of Table~\ref{tab:empirical_model_examples}(b), and it turns out that half of Table~\ref{tab:empirical_model_examples}(a) is the maximum noncontextual contribution one can find for Table~\ref{tab:empirical_model_examples}(c), so its contextual fraction is~$1/2$. \end{eg}
+where $\lambda$ is maximised by varying the models $e^\NC, e'$ with the constraint that $e^\NC$ be noncontextual.
+This can be done with linear programming~ \cite{Abramsky2017}. $\CF(e)$ measures how contextual $e$ is, varying from 0 for a noncontextual model to 1 for a strongly contextual model. \begin{eg} The maximum value of $\lambda$ for \cref{tab:empirical_model_examples}b is~0, corresponding to a contextual fraction of 1, so this is a strongly contextual model. \Cref{tab:empirical_model_examples}c is half of \cref{tab:empirical_model_examples}a plus half of \cref{tab:empirical_model_examples}b, and it turns out that half of \cref{tab:empirical_model_examples}a is the maximum noncontextual contribution one can find for \cref{tab:empirical_model_examples}c, so its contextual fraction is~$1/2$. \end{eg}